BlockchainCommons/www.blockchaincommons.com/sponsors.md

 <img src="images/sponsors/foundation-logo.png" width=500>

-**[Foundation Devices](https://foundationdevices.com/)** is the creator of Passport, a next-gen hardware wallet that makes it easier than ever to securely store your Bitcoin.
+**[Foundation](https://foundationdevices.com/)** is the creator of Passport, a next-gen hardware wallet that makes it easier than ever to securely store your Bitcoin.
 They believe that Bitcoin and decentralized technologies will empower the individual, leading to a better world where people control their own data and their own money.
 Foundation is building a new category of sovereign computing devices.

 <img src="images/sponsors/proxy.png" width=500>